Doloris-Misumi/ICRA/README.md

 The experiments used Python 3.8, PyTorch 1.10.1+cu113, torchvision 0.11.2+cu113 and spconv-cu113 2.1.25.
 A compatible CUDA toolchain is required for the rotated-IoU extension.
 Install dependencies using `python -m pip install -r requirements.txt`.
 The requirements include runtime dependencies previously inherited from the development environment; installation in a fresh environment has not yet been certified.

-Run commands from the repository root.
-Set `CUDA_VISIBLE_DEVICES` for your machine.
-Do not use a multi-GPU run to reproduce the supplied single-GPU training results without documenting the change.

 ## Data and weights